Summer image

 Created 31.8.2023

-Certain areas in the world have always been plagued by aridity, but due to climate change-related heat waves, the problem is expanding to new areas.
+Certain areas in the world have always been plagued by aridity and water shortage, but due to climate change-related heat waves, the problem is expanding to new areas.
 Countries such as Germany and France prepared for the summer drought with their own water strategies, which aimed for society, businesses and private citizens to adapt their water consumption to drier conditions.

 “People in Europe and especially in Finland rarely think twice about their water consumption.
 Here, clean water is low-cost and in ample supply,” says the dean of the LUT School of Engineering Sciences, Mari Kallioinen-Mänttäri.